A Semantic Encoding of Object Centric Event Data: Background

 \section{Background}

-Our investigation aims to forge semantic layers for object-centric event data using the OCED standard as the anvil, and the conceptual tools and frameworks provided by semantic technologies as the hammer.
-Next, we provide a description of our conceptual forgery's items.
+Our investigation aims to forge semantic layers for object-centric event data using the OCED standard as the anvil, and the conceptual tools and frameworks provided by semantic web technologies as the hammer.
+In this section, we provide a description of our conceptual forgery's items.